A homological approach to pseudoisotopy theory. I

 \subsection{Acknowledgements}

-My thanks go to Oscar Randal-Williams for several valuable discussions.
+My thanks go to Oscar Randal-Williams for several valuable discussions and to a referee for their constructive feedback.
 I was partially supported by O.\,Randal-Williams' Philip Leverhulme Prize from the Leverhulme Trust and the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 756444).